G minor key chords

 Melodic and Harmonic G minor

-Besides the natural minor scale, the melodic and harmonic scales can also be used as a fundament for chords progressions.
+Besides the natural minor scale, the melodic and harmonic scales can also be used as a foundation for chord progressions.
 The harmonic minor differs from the natural minor with a raised seventh; the melodic minor differs from the natural minor with raised sixth and seventh.
 Still, the majority of songs written in minor keys use the natural minor.

 Triad chords in G Melodic minor

-To notice is that the composition of chords now includes one augmented chord and two diminished chords.
-These chord groups are less convenient to creating chord progressions this will lessen the potential for the Melodic minor in this area.
+Note that the composition of chords now includes one augmented chord and two diminished chords.
+These chord groups are less convenient for creating chord progressions this will lessen the potential for the Melodic minor in this area.

 One example with progression based on the Gm Melodic is: